Compose-and-Dragons/dungeon.v1/dungeon-crawler-mcp-server/README.md

 - `get_current_room_info`: Get information about the current room where the player is located.
 Try: "Where am I?" or "Look around"
 - `move_by_direction`: Move the player in a specified direction (north, south, east, west).
 Try "move by north"
 - `move_player`: Move the player in the dungeon by specifying a cardinal direction.
 This is the primary navigation tool for exploring rooms.
 Usage: "move player north" or "go east"
+- `get_dungeon_map`: Generate an ASCII map of the discovered dungeon rooms showing the player position, NPCs, and monsters with a legend